bor0/gidti/manuscript/chapter5.md

 I>
 I> Lazy evaluation means that parameters are evaluated only when necessary.
 Conversely, strict evaluation means that all parameters are evaluated on a function call.
 As an example:

 Idris evaluates parameters in a strict fashion[^ch5n3].
+For example, let's take a look at the following function:

 ```
 ifThenElse : Bool -> a -> a -> a